-Actions Lead Success Measures Incorporate immigrant and newcomers' voices in the development of new plans, policies, and programs through community consultations Continue providing Welcome in Halifax (WIH) transit and recreation pass Create and implement client satisfaction survey about the use of the WIH Schedule consultation meetings in spaces immigrants are comfortable at and times that accommodate their diverse needs All Business Units(supported by Office of Diversity and Inclusion) Transit, Parks & Rec, ISANS (supported by Office of Diversity and Inclusion and ISANS) Transit, Parks & Rec (supported by Office of Diversity and Inclusion and ISANS) Increased participation in community consultation sessions Number of initiatives started Percentage of satisfaction
+Actions Lead Success Measures 4.
+Incorporate immigrant and newcomers' voices in the development of new plans, policies, and programs through community consultations 5.
+Control of the plant All Business Units(supported by Office of Diversity and Inclusion) Increased participation in community consultation sessions Number of initiatives Continue providing Welcome in Halifax (WIH) transit and recreation pass Transit, Parks & Rec, ISANS (supported by Office of Diversity and startedPercentage of satisfaction Create and implement client satisfaction survey about the use of the WIH Inclusion and ISANS) Transit, Parks & Rec 7.
+Schedule consultation meetings in spaces immigrants are comfortable at and times that accommodate their diverse needs (supported by Office of Diversity and Inclusion and ISANS)